rpinoruz/pycalc/README.md

 # pycalc
-A simple calculator made with Python
+A simple calculator made with Python using the tkinter module
+## Features
+* Basic arithmetic operations
+* Percent button
+* ± button
+* Decimal operations